 I can’t remember if I’d even heard of The Fourth Trimester before Prim was born.
 I do remember learning more about it in her early days, though, and feeling a sense of relief; suddenly things made sense.
 It was probably this article by Sarah Ockwell-Smith that acted as a revelation!
-Of COURSE she didn’t want to be put … More The Forth Trimester: Four Weeks In.
+Of COURSE she didn’t want to be put … More The Fourth Trimester: Four Weeks In.

 Alongside our homebirth preparations, trying to prepare Primrose for the baby’s arrival and gearing up for the actual birth of this baby, the postpartum stage of pregnancy has been at the forefront of my mind.
 Those of you who’ve been with us since the early days of Tales from the Mother Side may remember my … More Preparing for a Positive Postpartum.